 In all important aspects of my life thus far, I’ve relied heavily on the mentorship from people around me.
 Whether it was an enthusiastic professor, a tough but well-meaning coach, or my parents’ guidance and advice, a little experience combined with the willingness to teach from the role models around me has only elevated the depth of my own experiences.
 My ideal work environment is one where voices are heard and respected, and personal and professional growth is possible and encouraged.

-Jessica DeLuca is a rising junior and player on the varsity soccer team at Babson College.
+Jessica is a former intern at RDW.
 When she’s not managing her dog’s Instagram account, you can catch her spending time with friends or running at the beach.